- How to Fix the Error “Windows Cannot Complete the Extraction Error

 You can reduce the letters in the folder path by moving the archived file to a different folder, such as your Downloads, Documents, or even Desktop folder.

-Method Six: Repeating the Download
+Method 6: Repeating the download

-On the other hand, the “ZIP file not extracting” problem could be happening due to a corrupted or incomplete download.
 In this case, you can download a fresh copy of the compressed file and save it to another location.
 Check if this step resolves the issue.

-Method Seven: Updating Windows
+Method 7: Updating Windows

-Microsoft deploys new features and functions to File Explorer through updates.
 The program may be showing the “Windows cannot complete the extraction” error because it doesn’t have the software technology to decompress the file you want to extract.

 So, open the Start menu, type “update,” and click Check for updates to download and install every update available for your computer.